ImmutableVariable/learnityourself/docs/python/04-data-structures/01-lists.md

 ## Modifying Lists

-Lists are mutable, meaning you can change their content after creation:
+Lists are mutable (changeable), meaning you can change their content after creation:

 ### Changing Elements